 Every year, Denver Public Works engineers prioritize the City's paving needs and create a paving plan for work to be completed.

-The contracted Hot-In-Place-Recycle crew will be paving in the Congress Park neighborhood from 6th to Colfax and Josephine to Steele.
+- The contracted Hot-In-Place-Recycle crew will continue paving in the Congress Park neighborhood from 6th to Colfax and Josephine to Steele.

 Treatment for Roadways: